larissachen13/tse/TESTING.md

 ## Crawling w/ depth = 3
 Additionally, explore **#2 and #3** w/ depth of 2 and **#4** w/ depth of 1
 In http://old-www.cs.dartmouth.edu/~larissachen13/tse2 the only non-repeated URL to explore is http://old-www.cs.dartmouth.edu/~cs50/data/tse/index.html.

  ## Starting w/ a different URL
  `crawler http://old-www.cs.dartmouth.edu/~larissachen13/tse2 pages3 2`
  I also tested if I started at **#3** as my Seed URL and a depth of 2.
  * explore **#4 #2 and #1** at depth of 1.
 Also
- URLS that were treated as repeats before were added and explored as they have yet to have been added to the bag.
+ URLS that were treated as repeats before were added and explored as they have yet to have been added to the bag when starting at this new seed URL